micmejia/bible-dump/AMPC/1 John/1 John 2.md

 I am writing to you, fathers, because you have come to know (recognize, be aware of, and understand) Him Who [has existed] from the beginning.
 I am writing to you, young men, because you have been victorious over the wicked [one].
-I write to you, [^j]boys (lads), because you have come to know (recognize and be aware) of the Father.
+I write to you, boys (lads), because you have come to know (recognize and be aware) of the Father.